MiloLurati/AutoTuning_AMD_vs_Nvidia_GPUs/README.md

 ## Installation

-The survey and benchmarking makes use of the [BlooPy](https://github.com/schoonhovenrichard/BlooPy) Python package.
+The code makes use of the [BlooPy](https://github.com/schoonhovenrichard/BlooPy) Python package.
 Please ensure the latest version is installed.

 ```
 pip install bloopy